sawdyk/ParkWayProjectsTask2/README.md

 Kindly use the menu to navigate and test the application

-Test the program with the input amounts specified below,
+The program was tested with the input amounts specified below,

 5000, 45000, 50030